-We interviewed Dr Nines Lima, visiting professor of the International Week course Managing Humanitarian Emergencies.
+We interviewed Dr Nines Lima, visiting professor of the Sustainability Week (previously called the International Week) course Managing Humanitarian Emergencies.
 Dr Lima was the Tropical Diseases Advisor for Médicos Sin Fronteras (Doctors Without Borders) until co-founding La Cooperativa Humanitaria.
 She is a medical doctor and family physician specialised doctor with 15 years of experience in humanitarian aid in more than twelve countries, managing emergencies related to conflict, major epidemics and nutritional crisis.
 Dr Nines teaches at institutions including EADA, Deusto University and the University of Barcelona.

 Dr Lima’s course focuses on the management skills and competencies needed in humanitarian emergencies including prioritising, optimising resources and the ability to work with multidisciplinary teams.

 What role does team work play in managing humanitarian crises?

 In crisis situations, we need to have multidisciplinary teams to assess and coordinate the various aspects of the crisis.
 The teams need to have enough expertise to be agile and flexible enough to take fast decisions.